 Key service updates: some libraries and cultural facilities are closed.
 Leisure centres and parks are open.

-Redbridge Central Library will operate at reduced hours.
-Opening hours are Monday-Friday 10am-4pm and Saturdays 10am-2pm.
+Redbridge Central Library will operate at reduced hours and is only open for click and collect.
+Redbridge Central Library opening hours are Monday-Friday 10am-3pm.

 All other Redbridge libraries will be temporarily closed until further notice.

 Redbridge Cycling Centre is open for track use, repairs and bike maintenance.

 Owls Play Centre has closed until further notice.